 The attorney appointed in the sale agreement to register the transfer of ownership will appear before the Registrar of deeds and sign the title deed whereby ownership is passed.
 It is not necessary for the non-resident purchaser to be present in South Africa at the time.
 He will be notified of the registration of the transaction by the attorney.

 Non-resident sellers may transfer the full proceeds from the sale of immovable property out of South Africa provided that the following conditions are complied with:

-South Africa’s exchange control provisions are quite strict, but the golden rule remains that if the non-resident seller can prove that the funds used to acquire the property was either wholly introduced from a foreign source, or partially from a foreign source with the remainder of the funds secured by way of a local mortgage bond, the non-resident will be allowed to the transfer the full proceeds realised abroad, less a withholding tax ranging from 5% – 10%, which applies when the proceeds per person is in excess of R2million.
-However, a non-resident practice such as that offered by STTB may assist the non-resident seller to obtain a Tax Directive issued by the South African Revenue Authorities to allow the conveyancers to withhold a lesser amount resulting in more funds being available for repatriation.
+South Africa’s exchange control provisions are quite strict, but the golden rule remains that if the nonresident seller can prove that the funds used to acquire the property was either wholly introduced from a foreign source, or partially from a foreign source with the remainder of the funds secured by way of a local mortgage bond, the non-resident will be allowed to the transfer the full proceeds realised abroad, less a withholding tax ranging from 7,5% to 15% (depending on whether the buyer is an individual, a foreign buyer, or a foreign trust), which applies when the proceeds per person is in excess of R2million.

 It is of critical importance that the following documentation obtained when the property is acquired is retained for the day when the repatriation application is to be submitted for exchange control approval: